Affordable Health Care Act, temporary staffing, and compliance

 Will employees sign up for your plan?

 There is no IRS penalty for employers in this scenario, provided your plan is considered affordable.
-It’s important to note that individuals who opt for no coverage at all will be fined under the individual shared responsibility provisions.
+It’s important to note that individuals who opt for no coverage at all will be accountable under the individual shared responsibility provisions.

 Does your technology facilitate ACA compliance?